Read more about RFSU's work on sexual and human rights

 Who was Elise Ottesen-Jensen?

 When Elise’s younger sister Magnhild was 16, she had a secret romance with a boy next door and became pregnant.
 Magnhild having a child out of wedlock was unthinkable in their strict Christian home and their father solved the problem by sending Magnhild away to Denmark.
-She was isolated in a new priest’s family and had to give birth without any relatives by her side.
+She was isolated in a different pastor’s family and had to give birth without any relatives by her side.
 Magnhild’s newborn girl was put up for adoption immediately after birth.
-Magnhild was then rejected by her father, but Elise continued to see her little sister secretly.
+Magnhild was rejected by her father, but Elise continued to see her little sister secretly.

 What made Elise Ottesen-Jensen so passionate about sexual politics